 It's sometimes difficult to predict when a new console is going to be released, especially something like the Nintendo Switch 2, but we do have some key pieces of information which could help us work out a potential timeline.

-If you look back at the five-year lifespan for the Wii U, it's possible that Nintendo could potentially replicate that and look towards 2022 as a general release date for the Switch 2, with a Switch lite console being released sometime in between.
+If you look back at the five-year lifespan for the Wii U, it's possible that Nintendo could potentially replicate that and look towards 2022 as a general release date for the Switch 2.

 While there will be a lot of rumors to keep up with in the meantime, what we have to work with right now is purely speculation.
-However, if the announcement of a new console does come sometime in 2019, there's a chance that prototypes of any Switch 2 console could spring up later this year - like Microsoft did when they first showed us the Xbox One X at E3 2017.
+However, as the Nintendo Switch Lite has been confirmed for 2019, there's a chance that prototypes of any Switch 2 console could spring up later this year - like Microsoft did when they first showed us the Xbox One X at E3 2017.

-It remains to be seen just what Nintendo will do before they decide to re-enter the handheld console with a second version of their Switch.
+It remains to be seen just what Nintendo will do before they decide to upgrade the Switch.
+What is for sure is that fans will be eagerly anticipating the news.